zyrahb/mind-hive-react-graphql/README.md

 ## TODO
 - Diagram to update in place no reload
+- TagView `/tag/12345` - Like Focus (see link-description)
-- Add TAG on UPDATE and ADD Topic
+- TagViewMenu - Add Topic to tag (add multiple)
-- Filter on tag, for Vista view, with + filter on things
-- Multiple TAGs on TOPIC
+- VistaMenu, links for all the TagViews
+- Fix navigation, don't have new tab, home button
 - Limit tags to 1 word lower case
 - Update link, will be an addition to add
 - Delete links